Q-Aware-Labs/Bias-Insights/README.md

 To demonstrate whether my hypothesis is right or not I will use a statistical analysis thecnique called: chi-square test.

+The project is organized into the following sections:

+* *README.md:* Read about the project and its main goal.
+* *Hypothesis:* The result hypothesis after manually inspecting and analyzing the dataset.
+* *Data Collection and Preparation:* Ho I collected data and how I prepared it for static analysts.
+* *Chi-Square Test:* The execution of the chi-square test and hypothesis validation

-CHICAGO FACE DATABASE (CFD) DATASET  A C K N O W L E D G E M E N T
+CHICAGO FACE DATABASE (CFD) DATASET

+A C K N O W L E D G E M E N T

 CFD: Ma, Correll, & Wittenbrink (2015).
 The Chicago Face Database: A Free Stimulus Set of Faces and Norming Data.
 Behavior Research Methods, 47, 1122-1135. https://doi.org/10.3758/s13428-014-0532-5.
 CFD-MR: Ma, Kantner, & Wittenbrink, (2020).
 Chicago Face Database: Multiracial Expansion.
 Behavior Research Methods. https://doi.org/10.3758/s13428-020-01482-5.
 CFD-INDIA: Lakshmi, Wittenbrink, Correll, & Ma (2020).
 The India Face Set: International and Cultural Boundaries Impact Face Impressions and Perceptions of Category Membership.
 Frontiers in Psychology, 12, 161. https://doi.org/10.3389/fpsyg.2021.627678.